Kingsland, New Zealand: Politics

-Kingsland falls within the Mt Albert general constituency and the Tāmaki Makaurau Māori constituency for the national Parliament.
-In terms of local government, Kingsland comes under the Albert-Eden Local Board of Auckland Council.
-The Albert–Eden Local Board includes the suburbs of Waterview, Point Chevalier, Sandringham, Mount Albert, Morningside, Owairaka, Balmoral, Kingsland, Mount Eden, Epsom and Greenlane.
+In October 1866, the Mt Albert District Highway Board, the first local government in the area, was formed to administer New North Road and the surrounding areas.
+In 1911, the board became the Mount Albert Borough, who elected a mayor.
+In 1978, Mount Albert became a city, and in 1989 it was absorbed into Auckland City.
+In November 2010, all cities and districts of the Auckland Region were amalgamated into a single body, governed by the Auckland Council.

+Kingsland is a part of the Albert-Eden local board area.
+The residents of Albert-Eden elect a local board, and two councillors from the Albert-Eden-Puketāpapa ward to sit on the Auckland Council.

 Landmarks and features

 Eden Park

 Eden Park is New Zealand's largest stadium with a capacity of 50,000 seats.
 Every year it hosts almost half a million local and international sports fans and patrons who attend matches and functions at the park.

 The park underwent a $240 million, three-year redevelopment prior to the 2011 Rugby World Cup.
 Including a temporary expansion to 60,000 seats and the addition of four giant Māori carvings at each of the four main public entrances.
 The carvings represent Tāne-mahuta, the spirit of the forest; Rongo, the god of peace; Tūmatauenga, the god of war; and Tāwhirimātea, the god of wind.
 The carvings were designed by Ngāti Whātua carver, Arekatera Maihi.

 Eden Park was located at the low point of Cabbage Tree Swamp, with the road running on a causeway across it.
 Eden Park has been used as a sports ground since 1900, and by 1914 the ground was drained and turned into two ovals for cricket.
 Eden Park has been the home of Auckland Cricket since 1910 and Auckland Rugby since 1925.
 Its 100-year history boasts some of New Zealand's proudest sporting moments, including the 1950 Empire Games, the inaugural 1987 Rugby World Cup, and the 1992 Cricket World Cup.
 Since the early 1900s it has hosted major rugby and cricket matches, and is now a regular host of the Bledisloe Cup, ITM Cup, and the Super Rugby games.
 Most recently, Eden Park hosted the finals for the 2011 Rugby World Cup and it has been named the co-host for 2015 Cricket World Cup.